remyclarke/BudgetBuddy-frontend/README.md

 -Register.jsx

--.jsx

--.jsx

--.jsx

 #### Bonus Items
 Stretch Goals:

--
+-Opted-in to use the User Login to our `TeaWhips` application, using the already prepared User Auth login front and backend starters.

--Most, if not all our images, are stored and uploaded in a Cloudinary account.
+-Most, if not all our images, are stored and uploaded in our `Cloudinary` account.

--

--
+-Created a `Search Bar` to enable users to search for the various product options available in our `TeaWhips` app.

+-`CSS Animations` for our `Landing Page` is used on our moving, vehicular `TeaWhips` logo.

+-There's also a designed `CSS 404 Page` included in our app.

 #### Contributing
 Contributions: